mensbeam/Arsse/docs/en/030_Supported_Protocols/030_Fever.md

 The Fever protocol is a basic protocol which has historically been popular with iOS and macOS clients.

 It allows marking articles as read or starred, but does not allow adding or modifying newsfeeds.
-Instead of being classified into folders, newfeeds may belong to multiple groups, which do not nest.
+Moreover, instead of being classified into folders, newfeeds may belong to multiple groups, which do not nest.

 <dl>
     <dt>Supported since</dt>